tiny8877/okta.github.io/_source/_docs/integration-guides/mulesoft-integration.md

 2. Design or Add a New API

-    > Important: Adding a new API works differently depending on the Mulesoft tenant that you have, an older one (pre July 2017) or a newer one.
-To check and see which version you have, go to Design Center and click “Create”.
+    > Important: Adding a new API works differently depending on the Mulesoft tenant: an older one (pre July 2017) or a newer one.
+To see which version you have, go to Design Center and click “Create”.
 If you see an option for “API Specification” then you have a new tenant.
 If you do not see an option for “API Specification” then you have an older tenant.
-Instructions for older tenants are covered in a separate doc.
+Instructions for older tenants are covered in a separate doc.<!-- need link to this doc. -->

-    * Navigate to **Design Center > Create > API Specification** and enter a project name, and select **Start with API designer**, then select **Create**.
+    1. Navigate to **Design Center > Create > API Specification** and enter a project name, and select **Start with API designer**, then select **Create**.

         You now have an (almost) empty RAML file to design your API.

-Copy and paste the RAML template file (at the end of this doc) into this editor.
+    2. Copy and paste the RAML template file (at the end of this doc) into this editor.
 Make sure you update:

-the baseUri (if you are not using the Okta sample app) the authorizationUri the accessTokenUri
+        * The `baseUri` (if you are not using the Okta sample app)
+        * The `authorizationUri`
+        * The `accessTokenUri`

     Update the “Resources” section if you are using your own API and want to define your own resources.

     The file should save automatically; you can do command-s to force the save.

-Now click the “Publish to Exchange” icon.
+    3. Click the “Publish to Exchange” icon.